abbreviatedman/avec-vous-client/wireframe.md

 ### Invites

-- List of invites
+- Incoming/Outgoing tabs
 - for incoming invites:
   - arrow in/mailbox icon/some other indicator
   - "from [username]" [with link to user]
   - "for [story title]" [with link to story]
   - buttons to accept/decline
     - when declined, incoming invite goes away
     - when accepted, button changes to link to story
 - for outgoing invites:
   - arrow out/sent mail icon/some other indicator
   - "to [username]" [with link to user]
   - "for [story title]" [with link to story]
   - button to cancel
     - when canceled, invite disappears

 ## User Stories